Aalesund-Techschool/shell-scripting/exercises/exercise-2.md

 ```

 :pencil2: Navigate to your local clone of this repository.
 Hints:

 - :bulb: Use the "code"-button in the GitHub-repository for this workshop, if you haven't already, to clone the repository
 - How to find where the GIT directory is located in the file system?
 This depends on your operating system and where you saved the directory.
 Let's say you downloaded it as `shell-scripting` directory inside your user's Downloads folder.
   - On Windows, using Git Bash, this will be available under `/c/Users/<yourUsername>/Downloads/shell-scripting`
   - On macOS, it will be under `/Users/<yourUsername>/Downloads/shell-scripting` (same as Windows, just without the `c/`)
   - On Linux: `/home/<yourUsername>/Downloads/shell-scripting`
-- :bulb: Use the `cd` command to navigate to the neccesary directory.
-For example, `cd /c/Users/girts/Dowloads/shell-scripting`.
+- :bulb: Use the `cd` command to navigate to the necessary directory.
+For example, `cd /c/Users/girts/Downloads/shell-scripting`.

 :star: Bonus challenge: List the hidden files (if any) in a directory (:bulb: hint: in unix, hidden files starts with dot (".ssh")) If you are in the directory with the git repository of this workshop, you should see something similar to this:

 ```bash
 ./  ../  .git/  .gitignore  exercises/  files/  README.md  solutions/
 ```